FeatureBaseDB/featurebase-docs/docs/sql-guide/examples/sql-eg-insert/sql-eg-insert-all-datatypes.md

 ---
-title: INSERT INTO all-types
+title: INSERT INTO all-datatypes
 layout: default
 parent: SQL Examples
 grand_parent: SQL guide
 nav_exclude: true
 ---

-# INSERT data to all-types table
+# INSERT data to all-datatypes table

-Add data to the `all-types` table using INSERT and BULK INSERT statements that feature:
+Add data to the `all-datatypes` table using INSERT and BULK INSERT statements that feature:
 * the `TUPLE()` function for SETQ data types
 * the `TRANSFORM` clause for BULK INSERT